supercollider/sc3-plugins/source/HOAUGens/sc/README.md

 ## Installation

 The HOAUGens can be installed as part of the sc3-plugins collection.
-In order for the HOAUGens to be built when compiling sc3-plugins, the cmake variable `HOA_UGENS` must be set to `ON`.
+Because of compiler restrictions on specific platforms (see below), HOAUGens are currently disabled by default.
+To enable them, set the cmake variable `HOA_UGENS` to `ON`, as follows:
 ```shell
 cmake -DHOA_UGENS=ON ..
 ```
-By default, this variable is set to `OFF`, which causes these UGens not to be compiled.
-This means that the HOAUGens are excluded by default when compiling the sc3-plugins.
-This is necessary for reasons of cross-platform compatibility.

 The HOAUGens are known to compile successfully on **macOS** (clang) and **Linux** (gcc).

 **note for Windows** The HOAUGens are unable to build using MSVC due a limitation in the depth of bracket nesting that is permitted by this compiler.
 Compilation using other Windows compilers has not been tested.